Navadeepp/Project1/README.md

 # Project1
-This is the first repo I'm on to understand what is github author-navadeep.U
+This is the first repo I'm on to understand what is github. author-navadeep.U